The 24th Annual Family Law Conference took place on Oct. 17-18

 Attendees also heard a keynote address from recently appointed

 Appeals Court Justice Amy Lynn Blake.
-Blake had been a family law
+Blake was a family law

 and was named a "Distinguished Jurist" in 2013 by the Massachusetts